Updated 2026-03-15

 Getting Started

-1. Import your client list with skin type or concern tags
+1. Import your client list with tags for skin type, primary concerns, and last treatment date

 Frequently Asked Questions